mkosco/UAV-Quadcopter/Plan/Hardware/Test Stand/Test Stand.md

 **Amplifier** Because the voltage changes from the strain gauges are very subtle, an amplifier is necessary to increase the output voltage, making it measurable with an Arduino.
 The included amplifier is an HX711.

 **Test Bench Mount** To attach the motor to the Load Cell, a custom-made mount is required.
 I created a 3D-model and 3D-printed the mount with PLA.
 The 3D model and technical drawing are included in the folder.
+Edit: During assembly, it was noticed that the Mount overlaps about 1mm with the glue of the strain gauge.
+As this already puts stress on the gauge, a few milimeters have to be sanded off the mount.